Battle for Cove Energy heads for showdown

 Britain's takeover watchdog ruled on Friday that if neither suitor declared its current offer final before 1600 GMT on Monday, an auction would start the next day, which could see them submit bids to daily deadlines until a winner is found.

-The ball is in Shell's court after its $1.8 billion, or 220 pence a share, bid for Cove was trumped by a $1.9 billion, or 240 pence a share, offer from Thailand's PTT Exploration and Production in May.
+The ball is in Shell's court after its $1.8 billion (1.1 billion pounds), or 220 pence a share, bid for Cove was trumped by a $1.9 billion, or 240 pence a share, offer from Thailand's PTT Exploration and Production in May.

 Investors are betting the Anglo-Dutch group will raise its bid before a deadline at 1600 GMT on Tuesday, and believe it has the firepower to win the five-month battle.